 A light hearted week of Scottish and English folk dance with a friendly and experienced team.
 There are dance workshops each morning, with afternoons free for you to explore the sights this lovely area has to offer, or to relax and enjoy the Manor and grounds.
 Dances every night include a Scottish Ball, a ceilidh and a Costume Playford Ball, so bring costumes if you have them!!

 “Tremendously knowledgeable – and patient! – tutors.
 Not too serious either… Really enjoyed the week – especially the evening social dances where we could put all we’d learned into practise.”
 2018 Participant

 Who’s it For?

-All dancers welcome; you might have experience in Scottish dance, in English country dance, in Playford, all three, or non at all!
+The week is aimed at dancers with some experience – of either English or Scottish dance – to explore a new dance style, or brush-up on existing dance skills.
 There will be opportunities to try both English and Scottish styles of dance, or to focus on one if you prefer.